 Shredded black-and-white newspaper or undyed natural cardboard can be used as an effective weed suppressant.
 Apply two to three layers at a time, then cover with another heavier organic material, such as leaves or grass clippings, to hold the lightweight mulch in place.
-Take care not to mix in colored newspaper or coated cardboard; these do not decompose readily and may even expose your garden to toxic dyes.
+Take care not to mix in color newspaper pages or coated cardboard; these do not decompose readily and may even expose your garden to toxic dyes.

 ORGANIC MULCH: Cocoa Chips

 Popular for their rich color and pleasant scent, cocoa bean hulls are lightweight, easy to handle, and appropriate for all planting areas.
 Don’t apply more than one inch or water excessively, because cocoa chips already decompose quickly—and since they’re a pricier option, you won’t want to have to do more than an annual application.
-If you have pets or wildlife, you should avoid cocoa mulch, as chocolate and its byproducts can be fatal to animals if consumed.
+If you have pets or wildlife, you should avoid cocoa mulch, because chocolate and its byproducts can be fatal to animals if consumed.

 ORGANIC MULCH: Composted Animal Manure

 Nothing beats well-composted, nutrient-rich animal manure when it comes to mulch for vegetables.
 Two words of caution, however, before you add this type of mulch to your garden bed: Fresh manure burns plant roots, and dog, cat, and pig manure can harbor disease-causing organisms—avoid all of the above!